Mimsum7/BeginnerProjects/README.md

 # BeginnerProjects

-I have embarked on a 30 day coding challenge to strengthen my programming skills.
-I will be doing one mini project per day to learn something new/reinforce what I know and populate my github.
-The projects will increase in difficulty per week and this is the repo for beginner projects.
+I embarked on a 5 day coding challenge to strengthen my programming skills.
+I did one mini project per day to learn something new/reinforce what I know and populate my github.
+These are beginner projects to let me get a feel for the concepts within them.

 Mini project 1: HelloWorld API
 I learnt to create an API using the python library Flask.
 This is my first time making an API from scratch and I have learnt a lot about working with Flask.
 I am now able to use decorators and functions as well as manipulate port numbers and roots.
 My challenge here was running into 404 errors when I changed the root and port numbers but I have learnt a lot of troubleshooting methods in the debugging process.